alvarvelazquezdeleonlavarrios/Minecraft-Infernal-Mobs-Data-Pack-Edition/README.md

 Welcome!
 This is a personal project about a data pack for Minecraft (Java Edition only), inspired on the iconic mod of the same name, [Infernal Mobs](https://www.curseforge.com/minecraft/mc-mods/atomicstrykers-infernal-mobs), developed by **AtomicStryker** for CurseForge.

-This data pack tries to recreate the same experience of the mod, **without needing the user to install additional software** on the game or PC, just copy de data pack folder when creating a new world or directly on the world's save path.
+This data pack tries to recreate the same experience of the mod, **without needing the user to install additional software** on the game or PC, just copy the data pack folder when creating a new world or directly on the world's save path.

 | Rare Mob | Ultra Mob | Infernal Mob |
 | ---- | ---- | ---- |